 - Lodging – Every attempt to procure complimentary rooms for the coaches will be made by the team hotel coordinator/PA.
 Coaches could be asked to room with other coaches to limit travel expenses.
 Total reimbursement for lodging is comparable with team members’ accommodations.
 Reimbursement will be made to the exact amount of the hotel/motel receipt.
 For any requests regarding league game reimbursement, Executive Directors must approve prior to reservations.

 - Meals – Meal reimbursement is for overnight travel tournaments only.
 Meal reimbursement should begin once the coach begins to travel to the tournament and cease upon return from the tournament.
 For example, for a two-day tournament event, the coach and trainer should be reimbursed for six meals.
-All meal expenses must be accompanied by a receipt(s) showing proof of expense with a maximum amount of $35 per day to be reimbursed.
+All meal expenses must be accompanied by a receipt(s) showing proof of expense with a maximum amount of $45 per day per employee to be reimbursed.
 This is not per diem and may not be reimbursed without proof of actual expenditure.
+Alcohol is not included in the daily maximum and non-reimbursable.

 Tournament or “Regional League” travel outside of a 40-mile radius.
 Local leagues or tournaments will not be considered for reimbursement.